ULHPC/tutorials/beginners/README.md

 * Use the [Ganglia](https://hpc.uni.lu/iris/ganglia/) interface to monitor the impact of the compilation process on the node your job is running on.
-* Use the following system commands on the node during the compilation:
+* Connect to your interactive job using the command `sjoin <jobid>`.
+Use the following system commands on the node during the compilation:

     * `htop`
     * `top`